LitoMore/litomore.me/content/posts/2025-01-01-github-wrapped-2024.md

 Nominations:

  - [denoland/dotland#1946](https://github.com/denoland/dotland/pull/1946) - This PR polished the Deno logo but accidentally added a small mouth to our cute Deno.
-You can also see a similar small mouth design on your Deno 2 logo, but I’m not sure if the designer used it as Deno’s mouth.
+You can also see a similar small mouth design on your Deno 2 logo, but I’m not sure if the designer used it as Deno's mouth.

 ### Most Heartbreaking Award